 - We are currently not taking new reservations for the Community Room and Market Creek Amphitheater on the Jacobs Center Campus.
 For existing reservations or inquiries, please contact Alvenesia Sims at email@example.com or 619-527-6161 ext.
 189.

-- Most events scheduled between now and the beginning of April through Kitchens for Good (at Celebration Hall and other venues at the Joe and Vi Jacobs Center) have been postponed or cancelled.
+- Most events scheduled through Kitchens for Good (at Celebration Hall and other venues at the Joe and Vi Jacobs Center) have been postponed or canceled.
 For information about specific events or any of their other programs, please contact firstname.lastname@example.org so that your question can be directed to appropriate staff.

 - For any other organizations located in the Joe & Vi Jacobs Center building, please reach out to them directly for updates.